 Wenger marks record with familiar complaint

-Arsene Wenger surpassed Sir Alex Ferguson’s record for Premier League games managed in Arsenal’s 1-1 draw at West Bromwich Albion on Monday morning (Singapore time) and marked the achievement by voicing one of his favourite complaints.
+Arsene Wenger surpassed Sir Alex Ferguson's record for Premier League games managed in Arsenal's 1-1 draw at West Bromwich Albion yesterday morning (Singapore time) and marked the feat by voicing one of his favourite complaints.

 Referee Mike Dean awarded a controversial late penalty that denied Arsenal victory and Wenger could not resist a dig at the official.